Carlover101/AutoMCServer/README.md

 2. Open the command line and navigate to the directory.

-3. Run **Python3 script_main.py** in the terminal.
+3. Run **python3 script_main.py** in the terminal.
+Note - If you don't have Python installed, go to [Python](https://www.python.org/downloads/) for help.

-4. The terminal will prompt you for your password, so make sure you know it
+4. The terminal will prompt you for your password, so make sure you know it.

+5.